 The best thing you can do to get a position in California is to understand the business reasons that firms hire attorneys.

 Harrison Barnes is the founder of BCG Attorney Search and a successful legal recruiter.
-His most recent contribution to the legal community is Outplacement Attorney Resources (
+He is extremely committed to and passionate about the profession of legal placement.

 .
 BCG Attorney Search works with attorneys to dramatically improve their careers by leaving no stone unturned in job searches and bringing out the very best in them.